Skip to contents

 Details

-They will wait for the asynchronous operation(s) to complete if still in progress (blocking).
+Waits for the asynchronous operation(s) to complete if still in progress, blocking but user-interruptible.

 x[] may also be used to wait for and return the value of a mirai x, and is the equivalent of call_mirai(x)$data.